SCW-Aberystwyth/python-novice-gapminder/_episodes/08-data-frames.md

 > ## Selection of Individual Values
 >
-> Assume Pandas has been imported into your notebook
+> Assume Pandas has been imported into your script
 > and the Gapminder GDP data for Europe has been loaded:
 >
 > ~~~